LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 Note how adjacent samples often tend to have similar values – not great.

-The ESS for the mean molecular evolution rate (`r`) is about 17 so we are only getting 1 independent sample every 105 samples (to a total of ~1800/17 "effective" samples).
+The ESS for the mean molecular evolution rate (`μ`) is about 17 so we are only getting 1 independent sample every 105 samples (to a total of ~1800/17 "effective" samples).
 With such a short run, it may also be the case that the default